-Rebuilding Trust in GLOBAL BANKING An address by Mark Carney GOVERNOR OF THE BANK OF CANADA
+Rebuilding Trust IN GLOBAL BANKING An address by Mark Carney GOVERNOR OF THE BANK OF CANADA

-IvEy Lawrence National Centre Richard Ivey School of Business The University of Western Ontario © Lawrence National Centre for Policy and Management, 2013 All rights reserved.
+IVERY Richard Ivey School of Business The University of Western Ontario Lawrence National Centre © Lawrence National Centre for Policy and Management, 2013 All rights reserved.
 No part of this work covered by the copyright herein may be reproduced or used in any form or by any means - graphic, electronic or mechanical, including photocopying, recording, taping or information retrieval systems - without the prior written permission of the publisher.
 Rebuilding Trust in Global Banking, an address by Mark Carney, Governor, Bank of Canada.
 Report prepared by the Lawrence National Centre for Policy and Management at the Richard Ivey School of Business, Western University.
 Suggested citation: Carney, Mark.
 Rebuilding Trust in Global Banking.
 Editor, Leslie Coates.
 Lawrence National Centre for Policy and Management: London, ON, 2013.
 Photographer, Steve Martin, Thompson Martin Photography.

-Cover image: Stuart Campbell, Ivey HBA Candidate 2013, Richard Ivey School of Business and Mark Carney, Governor, Bank of Canada Lawrence National Centre for Policy and Management 1151 Richmond Street North London, ON N6A 3K7 Tel: 519.661.4253 Fax: 519.661.4297 E-mail: lawrence@ivey.ca www.lawrencecentre.ca Thomas D'AQUINO CHAIRMAN & CHIEF EXECUTIVE Intercounsel Ltd. CHAIR Lawrence National Centre Advisory Council
+Cover image: Stuart Campbell, Ivey HBA Candidate 2013, Richard Ivey School of Business and Mark Carney, Governor, Bank of Canada Lawrence National Centre for Policy and Management 1151 Richmond Street North London, ON N6A 3K7 Tel: 519.661.4253 Fax: 519.661.4297 E-mail: lawrence@ivey.ca www.lawrencecentre.ca Thomas d'aquino CHAIRMAN & CHIEF EXECUTIVE Intercounsel Ltd. CHAIR Lawrence National Centre Advisory Council At a tribute dinner in Toronto, in 2006, attended by a thousand well-wishers honouring Tom d'Aquino, one prominent Canadian leader said "no Canadian has done more over the past thirty years to shepherd Canadians in the way of wiser public policy."
 The achievements of Tom as a lawyer, entrepreneur, author, educator and strategist are well known.
 He is perhaps best known for his leadership of the Canadian Council of Chief Executives, our country's premier business association composed of 150 chief executives and entrepreneurs.
 Tom assumed leadership of the Council in its formative stages.
 Upon his retirement from the CCCE as of December 31, 2009, member companies accounted for \$850 billion in annual revenues and \$4.5 trillion in assets.
 With a combined Canadian stock market value of \$675 billion, the companies are responsible for the majority of Canada's private sector exports, investment and training.
 In recognition of his exemplary leadership, he was named by the Canadian Council of Chief Executives Board of Directors, a Distinguished Lifetime Member.
 Under Tom's leadership, the Council has played a highly influential role in the shaping of fiscal, taxation, trade, energy, environmental, competitiveness and corporate governance policies in Canada.
 He is acknowledged as one of the private sector architects of the Canada-United States free trade initiative and of the North American Free Trade Agreement.
 He is active in policy circles throughout the world and has been referred to as "Canada's most effective global business ambassador."
 Tom is very proud of his roots in Western Canada.
 A native of British Columbia, he was educated at the universities of British Columbia, Queen's and London (University College and the London School of Economics).
 He holds B.A., LL.B. and LL.M. degrees and an Honorary Degree of Doctor of Laws from Queen's University and from Wilfrid Laurier University.